How to spend one day in Constanta, Romania? Constanta has so much more to offer than the beach. Discover what to visit in Constanta!

 In December 2001, the Cathedral of Saints Peter and Paul church was declared archbishop monastic character.
-Since then, the services are celebrated twice a day, morning and evening, by the monks who live in the Archbishop’s Palace located near the cathedral.
+Since then, the services have been celebrated twice a day, morning and evening, by the monks who live in the Archbishop’s Palace located near the cathedral.

-The harbour is one of the most popular places for locals and tourists to hang out.
-During summer, it[‘s always full of people walking around, the restaurants are always full and it just spreads our joy and good vibes.
+The harbor is one of the most popular places for locals and tourists to hang out.
+During summer, it[‘s always full of people walking around, the restaurants are always full, and it just spreads our joy and good vibes.

-The harbour has plenty of luxury yachts and sailing boats to admire and take pictures of, and the waterfront terraces and chic restaurants have a wide variety of fish-based dishes.
+The harbor has plenty of luxury yachts and sailing boats to admire and take pictures of, and the waterfront terraces and chic restaurants have a wide variety of fish-based dishes.

-From what I’ve read, local authorities plan to transform the harbour in an important destination for coastal sailing ships along the Romanian coast.
+From what I’ve read, local authorities plan to transform the harbor into an important destination for coastal sailing ships along the Romanian coast.

-That’s why a French-born Romanian architect got the task to design the new casino in an Art Nouveau style.
-The building received both admiration and criticism, mainly due to its features which were so different from the Romanian neoclassicism.
+That’s why a French-born Romanian architect got the task of designing the new casino in an Art Nouveau style.
+The building received both admiration and criticism, mainly due to its features which were so different from Romanian neoclassicism.

 On August 15, 1910, the casino was inaugurated by Prince Ferdinand.
 To keep up with the high maintenance costs, the authorities legalized gambling.
 The casino was equipped with 2 pool tables and 7 tables for card games.

-The casino was used a hospital during the WW1, but its function as a casino was restored after.
+The casino was used as a hospital during WW1, but its function as a casino was restored after.
 The last restoration was in 1986.

 Right in front of the casino is another building, the Constanta Aquarium.
-It was originally opened in 1958, it was for a long time the only aquarium in Romania.
+It was originally opened in 1958, and it was, for a long time, the only aquarium in Romania.
 The building used to be a part of the casino and used as a restaurant.

 The Aquarium made me better understand what kind of fish live in the Black Sea and what fish can be found in other parts of the globe.
 I don’t think there is a better place in Romania to see such amazing fish.
-Prepare to see sturgeons, species of big cat, big dragon, piranhas, knife fish, angelfish, spadefish, catfish and many other types of fish.
+Prepare to see sturgeons, species of big cats, big dragons, piranhas, knife fish, angelfish, spadefish, catfish, and many other types of fish.